GA-NIFS: Witnessing the complex assembly of a star-forming system at $z=5.7$: Discussion

 In this work, we have used the R100 and R2700 data cubes to characterise the HZ10 system in both a component-based and spatially resolved manner.
 The line emission is concentrated in three peaks (here called \hza, \hzb, and \hzc), while the continuum emission overlaps these peaks and features additional emission to the north of \hzb.
 All three components show broad \oiiiab and Balmer lines, which imply tidal features or outflows rather than the presence of a BLR.
 We cannot confirm the presence of an AGN in each component, as common high-ionisation lines are not detected.
 Here, we synthesise our analyses to propose the natures of different parts of this field.

 Because \hzc is spatially separated from the other emission, features overlapping line and continuum emission, and has a nearly uniform $w_{80}$, \oiiib rest-frame equivalent width (see Appendix \ref{r2700mom}), and metallicity, we conclude that this is an independent galaxy with a coincident stellar and gas component.
 Its small spatial separation ($<5$\,kpc, projected) and line of sight velocity offset ($<500$\,km\,s$^{-1}$) suggest that it is kinematically associated with the rest of HZ10.
-It also features strong blue asymmetry in all lines, which could represent previous tidal interactions or an outflow.
+It features a continuous velocity gradient with \hzb, which was previously interpreted as evidence for a single rotating system (e.g., \citealt{jone17}).
+However, such velocity gradients are often observed in merging systems, where they could represent tidal interactions (e.g., \citealt{smit18,hash19,bakx20,scho24}).
+There is little to no velocity gradient across the area of \hzc, but it features a higher velocity dispersion compared to \hza and \hzb (as explored through $w_{80}$) and strong blue asymmetry in all lines.
+This combination could imply past tidal interactions or an outflow.

-It is clear that \hzc has a red continuum ($\beta_{UV}\gtrsim-1$).
-An in-depth analysis of JWST/NIRCam data from the JWST Advanced Deep Extragalactic Survey (JADES) revealed that the median UV spectral slope for galaxies at $z\sim5.9$ is $\beta_{UV}=-2.26\pm0.03$ \citep{topp24b}.
-While values around $-2$ are commonly observed (e.g., \citealt{dunl13,bouw14}), there have been cases of very red objects at high redshift (e.g., $\beta_{UV}\sim-1.2$ at $z\sim7$ in \citealt{smit18}; $\beta_{UV}\sim-1.1$ at $z\sim6.5$, \citealt{matt19}).
-At a given redshift, $\beta_{UV}$ has been found to correlate with M$_*$, and anti-correlate with M$_{\rm UV}$ (e.g., \citealt{bhat21}).
+It is clear that \hzc has a red continuum ($\beta_{\rm UV}\gtrsim-1$).
+An in-depth analysis of JWST/NIRCam data from the JWST Advanced Deep Extragalactic Survey (JADES) revealed that the median UV spectral slope for galaxies at $z\sim5.9$ is $\beta_{\rm UV}=-2.26\pm0.03$ \citep{topp24b}.
+While values around $-2$ are commonly observed (e.g., \citealt{dunl13,bouw14}), there have been cases of very red objects at high redshift (e.g., $\beta_{\rm UV}\sim-1.2$ at $z\sim7$ in \citealt{smit18}; $\beta_{\rm UV}\sim-1.1$ at $z\sim6.5$, \citealt{matt19}).
+At a given redshift, $\beta_{\rm UV}$ has been found to correlate with $M_*$, and anti-correlate with M$_{\rm UV}$ (e.g., \citealt{bhat21}).
 However, the intrinsic and observed UV slopes may differ due to dust attenuation (e.g., \citealt{wilk13}), so redder slopes may indicate larger amounts of dust.
+This is supported by the east-west offset observed between the FIR continuum and \ha, which may indicate an obscuring dust reservoir.
 Regardless, \hzc features the reddest continuum slope, highest metallicity, and highest E(B-V) of the three HZ10 line-emitting components (Table \ref{ratvals}), implying a more enriched system than the rest of HZ10.